 The link between thunderstorms and asthma outbreaks was noted for the first time in 1983.
-During the hours of a thunderstorm, 26 asthma cases were treated in the Emergency Department at the East Birmingham Hospital (UK) in a 36-h period.
+During the hours of a thunderstorm, 26 asthma cases were treated in the Emergency Department at the East Birmingham Hospital (UK) in a 36-hour period.
 It was a remarkable increase in the number of asthma ED admissions, compared with a daily average of two or three cases in the days preceding the outbreak.
 Other asthma outbreaks during thunderstorms have since been reported in Australia, Europe, North America, and the Middle East.

 During these episodes, only a proportion of the patients had a history of a previous diagnosis of asthma.
 Many reported a history of grass pollen allergy and had probable undiagnosed asthma.
 Rhinitis was prevalent among them, with a reported high rate of 88%.